-Walter Lilly were appointed as Main Contractor to undertake the work to the Museum’s two principal gardens: The Evolution Garden, telling the story of change on our planet over time, and the Nature Discovery Garden supported by The Cadogan Charity, encouraging visitors to connect with nature and ponder Earth’s future.
+We were appointed as the Main Contractor to undertake the work to the Museum’s two principal gardens: The Evolution Garden, telling the story of change on our planet over time, and the Nature Discovery Garden supported by The Cadogan Charity, encouraging visitors to connect with nature and ponder Earth’s future.

 Evolution Garden

-The new Evolution Garden tells the story of life on Earth, told through the immersive timeline of plants, rocks of different geological periods from across the UK and representations of reptiles, birds, dinosaurs and mammals.
+The new Evolution Garden tells the story of life on Earth beginning 2.7 billion years ago through to today, told through the immersive timeline of plants, rocks of different geological periods from across the UK and representations of reptiles, birds, dinosaurs and mammals.

 Improved Museum accessibility is also a significant part of this project, with step free access from the South Kensington tube station tunnel into the garden, and to the main Museum entrance.